rackerlabs/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-port-groups.md

 4. Scroll through or search the port-group list and click the appropriate port-group.
 The contents of the port-group are automatically displayed.

    Firewall Manager v2 organizes the port-groups in case-sensitive, alphabetical order.
-Therefore, port-group named with uppercase letters are displayed before those with lowercase letters.
+Therefore, port-groups named with uppercase letters are displayed before those with lowercase letters.
 If you can't locate a port-group, search for the port-group by using your browser's search function.

    You can also search the contents of a port-group.
 This feature enables you to quickly determine whether a TCP or UDP port exists within the specified port-group.
 To use this feature, type a TCP or UDP port number into the search bar that is automatically displayed when you click the group.